2009–10 Tottenham Hotspur F.C. season: Month summary

-The team went into April on the back of five-straight league victories for the first time since April 2007.
+The team went into April on the back of five straight league victories for the first time since April 2007.
 The run ended, however, in a 3–1 defeat at the Stadium of Light to Sunderland.
 Darren Bent scored against his former club within a minute, stabbing home from close range from an early corner to give Sunderland the lead.
-Bent went on to double the scoreline from the penalty spot before half-time.
+Bent went on to double the score line from the penalty spot before half-time.
 Spurs goalkeeper Heurelho Gomes kept the score at 2–0 with two penalty stops before substitute Peter Crouch gave Spurs a route back into the game with a header, though only for a stunning Boudewijn Zenden volley to seal the points for Sunderland.

 Following this was the FA Cup semi-final at Wembley Stadium.
 Tottenham entered the game as favourites against a recently relegated Portsmouth side.
-The game remained 0–0 for the 90 minutes and so entered extra time.
+The game remained 0–0 for 90 minutes and so entered extra time.
 Early in the first half of the extra 30, a Michael Dawson slip from a Portsmouth free-kick allowed Frédéric Piquionne to finish from a few yards out to give Portsmouth the initiative.
-Peter Crouch had a goal wrongly ruled out in the second half of extra time before ex-Tottenham player Kevin-Prince Boateng sealed the final place for Portsmouth with a last minute penalty.
+Peter Crouch had a goal wrongly ruled out in the second half of extra time before ex-Tottenham player Kevin-Prince Boateng sealed the final place for Portsmouth with a last-minute penalty.